Sustainability

 Unused Paint

 Recycle up to 35 gallons of paint for free at Metro Central or Metro South.
-Quality batches of leftover latex paint are then turned into MetroPaint, which can be purchased for $14 a gallon at various retailers in Oregon, Washington, and Idaho.
+Quality batches of leftover latex paint are then turned into MetroPaint, which can be purchased for an affordable price at various retailers in Oregon, Washington, and Idaho.
 Find more information here.

 PaintCare is Oregon’s paint stewardship program, making it possible to conveniently get rid of leftover house paints, stains, and varnishes.
 Find more information here.